dqhntt/CMPT-135---Assignment-5/README.txt

 Aotian Chen 		301360315
 Hieu Duong		301380066

-(include the full names, SFU email addresses, and SFU student numbers of all team members)

 Instructions for Compiling and Running
 --------------------------------------
-1. Under the "src" folder, type "make" in the shell to make all the files.
+Under the "CMPT-135---Assignment-5" folder, type "make" in the shell to make an all the files.
-2. Run the program by typing "./main".

 (put instructions here for compiling and running your program; hopefully it's just to type "make" in the shell!)